Privacy Reasoning in Ambiguous Contexts: Results

 \section{Results}

-To measure the benefits of reasoning-guided contextual disambiguation we ask the following questions: (1) how reasoning-guided expansion compare to other expansion strategies, (2) whether reasoning-guided expansion improves privacy assessments and prompt sensitivity across models and prompt variants (3) what the sources of context ambiguity and drivers of performance gains are in reasoning-guided expansion, and (4) how well the reasoning-guided expansion codes generalize.
+To measure the benefits of reasoning-guided contextual disambiguation we ask the following questions: (1) how reasoning-guided expansion performance compares to other expansion strategies, and (2) how well the reasoning-guided expansion codes generalize.
+We provide in-depth quantitative and qualitative performance assessments in Appendix~\ref{app:detailed-results}.

-\paragraph{Comparing expansion strategies.} Figure~\ref{fig:code_expansion_performance_vs_baselines_confaide_privacylens} compares the performance of privacy assessments on the reasoning-guided expansion with that on the original scenarios, and the label-independent and label-dependent expansions.
+\paragraph{Comparing expansion strategies.} Figure~\ref{fig:code_expansion_performance_vs_baselines_confaide_privacylens} compares the performance of privacy judgments on the reasoning-guided expansion with that on the original scenarios, and the label-independent and label-dependent expansions.
 For each expansion, we report the average $F_1$ across all fields/codes for that expansion and the $F_1$ for the top-performing field/code.
 Looking at the average expansion performance, we observe that the label-independent expansion provides little utility in improving performance over the no expansion baseline.
 In contrast, the label-dependent expansion shows consistent improvements across models, especially for \privacylensplus.
 This is likely due to the expansion being based on contextual integrity: forcing context disambiguation to operate within the contextual integrity parameters provides clear benefits in improving appropriateness judgments.
 Nevertheless, the reasoning-guided expansion outperforms the others for both datasets, which further reinforces the benefits of basing context disambiguation on the codes that we introduced in Section~\ref{sec:identify-assumptions}.

 Figure~\ref{fig:code_expansion_performance_vs_baselines_confaide_privacylens} also highlights the performance of the top-performing field / code for each expansion, revealing a high degree of consistency in the fields / codes chosen by each model.
-On \privacylensplus dataset, the agreement is unanimous, with all three models having identical top-performing fields / codes for each respective strategy.
+On the \privacylensplus dataset, the agreement is unanimous, with all three models having identical top-performing fields / codes for each respective strategy.
 This pattern of consensus is also observed for \confaideplus, where there is strong agreement for both the label-dependent and reasoning-guided expansions.